nuttann/nuttann.github.io/NuttannStuff.md

-Bank18	Muhbis of the Expansive Void --- EXTRA Vigilant Merc gear Bank19	Decaying Rucksack --- EXTRA old world port clickies and music boxes from Crates Bank20	Djinn Crate --- EXTRA weapon / shield ornaments from Crates and LoN packs Other than like 3 special weapon ones, I never used them Bank21	Mirrorslayer's Coffin --- EXTRA armor ornament sets I farmed or made with TS for the skill Got some for alts, but never felt like paying for the hero's armor for them Bank22	Ondine Case --- MORE EXTRA armor ornament pieces
+Bank18	Muhbis of the Expansive Void --- EXTRA Vigilant Merc gear Bank19	Decaying Rucksack --- EXTRA old world port clickies and music boxes from Crates Bank20	Djinn Crate --- EXTRA weapon / shield ornaments from Crates and LoN packs Other than ancient artifact and the druid epic ornaments, I never used any others.
+Bank21	Mirrorslayer's Coffin --- EXTRA armor ornament sets I farmed or made with TS for the skill Got some for alts, but never felt like paying for the hero's armor for them Bank22	Ondine Case --- MORE EXTRA armor ornament pieces